Alexandra Picatto

-Alexandra Melina "Alex" Picatto (born March 6, 1983, in Collinsville, Illinois) is an American business manager, accountant, and former child actress.
+Alexandra Picatto is an American business manager, accountant, and former child actress.

 Biography

 Picatto grew up both in Collinsville and Los Angeles.
 She was born into an Italian American family.
 While she was working as an actress, she, her mother and her sister named Antoinette Picatto, also an actress, lived in Los Angeles.
 In 1992, Picatto was the Illinois Junior Miss of America.
 She was discovered by a talent agent from the North Shore Talent Agency at age ten when she took part in a Chicago piano competition in 1993.
 Picatto began working in commercials and then starred in Kidsongs on PBS.
 After guest starring on Summerland (TV Series) in 2005 Alexandra retired from acting.

-Picatto married Chris Olivero, who was an actor in the ABC Family television show Kyle XY.
+Picatto married Chris Olivero on August 12, 2006, who was an actor in the ABC Family television show Kyle XY.
 They have one child.
 Today Alexandra Picatto is an accountant at Waverly Drive Management.